-In recent weeks, fan have seen Amber Portwood's bitter meltdowns over Kristina Shirley.
+In recent weeks, Teen Mom Nation members have seen Amber Portwood's bitter meltdowns over Kristina Shirley.

-She blames Leah's feelings of alienation and abandonment on the woman who was there for her.
+She blames daughter Leah's feelings of alienation and abandonment on the woman who was there for her.

-Naturally, this narrative also played out on Teen Mom OG.
+Naturally, this narrative also played out with a vengeance on their reality show, MTV's Teen Mom OG.

 Amber's complaints prompted Kristina to break down into tears wishing that Amber were a better mom.

 On this week's Teen Mom OG, Gary and Kristina had a lot to process about Amber.

 "There's always an excuse," Amber complained over the phone to Gary.